Car battery corrosion is a normal sign of battery wear and tear.

 C. Fizzy Drinks

-However, exercise caution here, as these drinks tend to contain synthetic sugars and phosphoric acid that can be damaging to your engine components.
+However, exercise caution here, as these drinks tend to contain synthetic sugars and phosphoric acid that can damage your engine components.
+Only use this as a last-ditch attempt when you cannot access any other battery cleaning agent or mechanics.

 5. Scrub Clean Battery Corrosion